fgrando/MailBox/README.md

 ### Usage
 1. Setup `email_settings.ini` with IMAP and SMTP server addresses and port.
 Inform also your username and password.
 2. Setup `CommandHandlerConfigs.json` with a valid email address (allowed to receive replies from the script).

+### Development Status
+Basically functionality is achieved, but it is not capable to reply binary attachments yet.
+And it is likelly to stay like this because I don't have time to continue :(